SvnRev: a utility for Subversion and CVS/RCS

 SvnRev uses a different approach: it queries the build number from the keywords

-that a version control system maintains in a source file.
-More specifically,
+that a version control system maintains in a source file and/or from the Subversion

-Subversion has the convenient property that it uses only a single revision
+optionally two others).
+Subversion has the convenient property that it uses only

-number for an entire project, instead of a separate revision number per file.
+a single revision number for an entire project, instead of a separate revision

 "Using SvnRev with CVS & RCS" for details on using